-Here is a beautiful short film about Futura.
+Here’s a beautiful short film about Futura and the discipline behind it.

 Author